A brief history of Investec

 Investec Bank (UK) Limited bought European Capital providing financial advisory and capital raising services in the fields of project and corporate finance for the capital goods, infrastructure and utility sectors.

 Taking advantage of the ongoing consolidation in the financial services industry, Investec acquired Merrill Lynch South Africa private client operation in Cape Town (subject to regulatory approval).

 2002Investec implemented a Dual Listed Companies (DLC) structure with listings on the LSE and JSE.

 Carr Sheppards Crosthwaite recruited most of the international team from the Gerrard Group.

 Investec acquired European Capital Company Ltd, and its team of project finance advisers and arranges, thereby enhancing the Group’s project advisory and finance capability in the UK.

-Investec acquired Melbourne-based Wrigh Financial Planning, providing retirement and superannution planning and private client portfolio management services.
+Investec acquired Melbourne-based Wright Financial Planning, providing retirement and superannuation planning and private client portfolio management services.

-Investec acquired Melbourn-based Chronworth Pty Ltd, a corporate finance advisory boutique.
+Investec acquired Melbourne-based Chronworth Pty Ltd, a corporate finance advisory boutique.